Semiconductor Patents: Everything You Need to Know

 For these reasons, SIA members are concerned about abusive litigation that raises the costs of legitimate patent litigation.
 This harms innovation by requiring research funds to be used for litigation.
 Current procedures to stop abusive patent litigation are not effective.
 The SIA encourages the courts to take steps to modify these procedures to stop abusive patent litigation, and believes that Congress should also take action on this issue.
 The organization is also supportive of new laws that award attorney fees and costs to patent owners who prevail in legal challenges, such as a modification of an existing law by which these costs are only awarded in exceptional cases.
 They also encourage the courts to impose new requirements and mechanisms to prevent abusive patent litigation, such as streamlining these cases.

 If you need help with a semiconductor patent application, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.